veenaprakash123/WhatsCookin/README.md

 Project 4 Idea: WhatsCookin’

 WhatsCookin’ is an app that tells users what they can cook with the ingredients they already have in their kitchen.
 So often food goes to waste because we either forget about the ingredients that we have, or we don’t know what to make.
-This app will allow users to enter their kitchen ingredients, add recipes that they love and remind them of when they can put together a delicious meal.
+This app will allow users to enter their kitchen ingredients, add recipes that they love and reminds them of the delicious meals they can create.

 Models and their properties: